 Best for: Full graphical remote desktop from iPhone to Mac

-Screens 5 is the closest direct competitor to Jump Desktop.
+Screens 5 is the closest direct competitor to Jump Desktop for pure screen sharing.
 It's a polished VNC client with an excellent iOS app.

 How it works: Screens connects to your Mac's built-in Screen Sharing (VNC server).
 For remote access outside your local network, Screens Connect acts as a helper that handles NAT traversal.